Kudaes/rust_tips_and_tricks/README.md

 ```

 ## Instantiation of structs
-The best way of intantiating a struct in case that you need to modify ther value of any of its fields before sending it as an input for some WinAPI call is to use the trait `Default`:
+The best way of intantiating a struct is to use the method `default()` in case that the trait is defined:
 ```rust
 let handle: HANDLE = HANDLE::default();
 ```